José Navas: Biography

 José Navas began his training at the Taller de Danza in Caracas before moving to New York and studying at the Merce Cunningham Studio.
 There, he collaborated with Stephen Petronio, Michael Clark, Lucinda Childs and various other independent choreographers.
 In 1991 he moved to Canada and began to choreograph.
 He founded Compagnie Flak in 1995.

 José Navas was first known for his talents as a soloist on the European and North American stages.
 He quickly established himself as a choreographer proposing bold and unusual works.
 In 1998, he established his reputation in Canada with One Night Only 3/3, a daring and provocative trio.
 Crowned "Best young foreign choreographer" by the German magazine Ballet Tanz Aktuell International in 1999, he appeared the following year among the "100 people who move Quebec" in the French magazine L'Express.

 José Navas is the recipient of several awards.
 Among others, he shares a Bessie Award with choreographer William Douglas for the solo While Waiting and won the award for "Best Choreography for the Camera" at the Moving Picture Festival in Toronto for the celebrated art film Lodela, directed by Philippe Baylaucq.

-In 2009, he had already created over thirty works for the stage and screen and his company had toured in over 20 countries.
-Since 2004, he has focused his artistic research on the essence and purity of movement.
-Abstraction, simplicity, intensity and depth are the words that best describe his current work.
+In 2008, after seven years creating group pieces, the choreographer returned to his passion for the solo form by presenting Miniatures, warmly welcomed by press and the audience.
+Since that time, he has performed essentially as a solo artist, exploiting his maturity's resources and creating more personal, sensitive works with transcendent musicality.
+Next followed the successes of Personæ (2012), the Chosen One in the Rite of Spring (2013), and Rites, which will continue its tour in Quebec and Europe in 2017–2018.
+His next creation, Winterreise (in progress), will unfold around Franz Schubert's famous song cycle.

+José Navas is also renowned for the unique and innovative way he looks at contemporary ballet.
+Between classical and contemporary aesthetics, he finds new avenues of artistic expression, his lyricism unfolding subtly behind the purity of classic lines.
+As guest choreographer for prestigious ballet companies, he created an iconoclastic version of Giselle (2013) for Ballet BC, Watershed (2013) for The National Ballet of Canada, and Dénouement/Auflösung (2015) for the German company tanzmainz.

+With a beautiful visual aesthetic, group creations such as Portable Dances, Anatomies, S and Diptych reflect his architectural sense of composition, while solos such as Miniatures, Personae, and the Rite of Spring bring visceral emotions.
+An Associate Dance Artist of the National Arts Centre, José Navas has presented his work in 30 countries in the Americas, Europe and Asia.